 Method 1: Markup on all sales

-Distribute the total sample costs across your regular sales.
-This increases your food cost by a fixed percentage.
+Spread your total sample costs across all regular sales.
+This bumps up your food cost by a fixed percentage.

 Monthly situation: